 We landed in Savannah in the wee hours of the morning.
-Then just a quick bus trip to process.
+Then just a quick bus trip to processing.
 I did notice a Mansfield C130 on the ramp as we drove by, but that was not to be our ride.
 Thankfully there were some box lunches so we were able to at least eat something.

 We flew commercial home, which meant that we were all split up onto three different flights.
 Thankfully I was on the first flight at seven and also thankfully the baggage rules don’t really apply when you’re traveling on orders (one of my bags weighed nearly 80lbs).

 Over the years I’ve been on a few flights here or there.
 I’ve noticed that when you have a connecting flight, the distance between gates is inversely proportional to the amount of time you have to get there.
 We had a layover in Charlotte, and while we had plenty of time to get to the next gate, we still ended up walking through half the airport.

 On a side note apparently TSA just trusts you more when you’re in uniform.
 I won’t bother listing the things I forgot to take out of my backpack.